grafana/grafana/docs/sources/panels/field-configuration-options.md

 ### No value

-Enter what Grafana should display if the query returns no value for a field.
+Enter what Grafana should display if the field value is empty or null.

 ### Unit